Liquidambar: Description

 At higher latitudes, Liquidambars are among the last of trees to leaf out in the spring, and also among the last of trees to drop its leaves in the fall/autumn, turning multiple colors.
 Fall/autumn colors are most brilliant where nights are chilly, but some cultivars color well in warm climates.

 Distribution

 Species within this genus are native to Southeast and east Asia, the eastern Mediterranean, and eastern North America.
-Countries and regions in which they occur are: Indonesia (Nusa Tenggara, Java, Sumatra); Malaysia (Peninsular Malaysia); Thailand; Cambodia; Vietnam; China (including Tibet, Fujian, Guizhou, Hainan, Yunnan, Zhejiang), Taiwan, South Korea, Laos, Myanmar, Bhutan, Turkey, Greece (Rhodes), Nicaragua, Honduras, El Salvador, Guatemala, Belize, Mexico, and the eastern United States (from Texas to Connecticut).
-It is regarded as an artificially introduced species in India, Italy, Spain, and Belgium.
+Countries and regions in which they occur are: Indonesia (Nusa Tenggara, Java, Sumatra); Malaysia (Peninsular Malaysia); Thailand; Cambodia; Vietnam; China (including Tibet, Fujian, Guizhou, Hainan, Yunnan, Zhejiang), Taiwan, South Korea, Laos, Myanmar, Eastern India, Bhutan, Turkey, Greece (Rhodes), Nicaragua, Honduras, El Salvador, Guatemala, Belize, Mexico, and the eastern United States (from Texas to Connecticut).
+It is regarded as an artificially introduced species in other parts of India, Italy, Spain, and Belgium.
 In cultivation, they can be seen in warm temperate and subtropical climates around the world.